Suzanna Love: Acting career

-Love married to German film director Ulli Lommel on January 26, 1978, and starred in several of his movies throughout the 1980s, beginning with Blank Generation and the supernatural horror film The Boogeyman in 1980.
-In 1983, she acted in four of Lommel's films: the psychological thriller Olivia; the science fiction film BrainWaves; the horror film Boogeyman II; and the supernatural horror film The Devonsville Terror, the last of which she co-wrote with Lommel.
+In 1983, she appeared in four of Lommel's films: the psychological thriller Olivia; the science fiction film BrainWaves; the horror film Boogeyman II; and the supernatural horror film The Devonsville Terror, the last of which she co-wrote with Lommel.

 In 1984, Love appeared in Lommel's satirical science fiction musical film Strangers in Paradise, in which she portrayed a punk singer, followed by the comedy Revenge of the Stolen Stars (1985).